DataIntellectTech/TorQ/docs/utilities.md

 ```

+.api.torqnamespaces is a variable which returns a symbol list of torq
+namespaces.

+.api.exportconfig uses the table returned by .api.f` to give a table
+of the current values and descriptions of variables within the
+inputted namespace.
+This can be used to quickly see what configurable
+variables are currently set to.

+.api.exportallconfig is .api.exportconfig evaluated with all the
+available torqnamespaces and returns the same format as .api.exportconfig.

 .api.p is the same as .api.f, but only returns public functions. .api.u
 is as .api.p, but only includes user defined values i.e. it excludes q
 primitives and values found in the .q, .Q, .h and .o namespaces.